seisatsu/Tsunagari/doc/sphinx/chapter_3.rst

 Right-click on the tile which will be the first frame of the animation, and select the ``Tile Properties`` option.
 To make this tile animated, set the following properties:

 * "speed": An integer or decimal value -- speed of the animation in frames per second.
-* "members": A multi-ranged list of the numerical positions of the frames in this tile sheet.
+* "frames": A multi-ranged list of the numerical positions of the frames in this tile sheet.
 Example: "12,27,29-34,38".
 The first member of the list must be this tile.
 For more information on tile positions, see the chapter 2 section on sprite and tile sheets.

 .. image:: _static/tiled_09.png